Liladet/yagoutpay-docs/docs/stage3/usage.md

 - Verify ngrok URLs for callbacks.
 - Debug API responses using print statements or logging.

-- Repository: Refer to [CLICK HERE](https://github.com/Liladet/yagoutpay-dynamic-payment-method) for the latest code and examples.
+- Repository: Refer to [CLICK HERE](https://github.com/Liladet/yagoutpay-static-and-dynamic-sdk) for the latest code and examples.

-This guide enables developers to set up and use YagoutPay’s dynamic payment method with Python for secure and flexible payment processing.
+This guide enables developers to set up and use YagoutPay’s dynamic and static payment methods with Python for secure and flexible payment processing.